20kdc/byond-data-docs/README.md

 Notes on this regard: This doesn't contain extools code.
 That said, if extools wants me to add their license here, ask via an issue or something.

-Tomeno: important parts of string decryption
+Tomeno: important parts of string decryption and protocol decryption

 BobOfDoom, NGGJamie, Crispy: Documented the BYOND Topic protocol at https://github.com/NGGJamie/byond-topics This was useful to understand BYOND packet framing, not covering encryption